The Role of NAD in Aging

-Research on aging has identified NAD (nicotinamide adenine dinucleotide) Therapy as a promising option to combat the mechanisms that age our bodies on the cellular level.
+Research on aging has identified NAD (nicotinamide adenine dinucleotide) as an important molecule involved in cellular processes associated with aging.
 NAD, is a coenzyme found naturally in the cells of the body and plays a central role in many of the biological processes associated with aging, including cellular energy production, oxidative balance, and communication between cells.
 Healthy NAD levels help support normal cell function, metabolic efficiency, and resilience to stress—factors that directly influence how our bodies feel and function over time.

 For much of human history, aging was viewed as an inevitable process—something that simply happened, with little influence over how quickly or how well we aged.
-Today, we know that aging is the single greatest risk factor for most chronic diseases, including cardiovascular disease, diabetes, neurodegenerative conditions, and cancer.
+Aging is recognized as a major risk factor for many chronic conditions.
+Research continues to explore the biological processes involved in aging and overall cellular function.

 Modern research now shows that aging is driven by specific biological processes that gradually reduce the function of our cells, tissues, and organs over time.
 Scientists have identified a set of shared patterns behind this decline, commonly referred to as the hallmarks of aging.
 These changes affect how cells produce energy, repair damage, communicate with one another, and respond to stress.

 Importantly, aging is no longer viewed as a fixed or purely passive process.
 Growing evidence suggests that the rate and quality of aging can be influenced by internal and external factors such as inflammation, metabolic health, environmental stressors, and cellular energy availability.
-NAD levels have shown to be a key factor in many of the hallmarks of aging.
+NAD levels are being studied for their role in many of the hallmarks of aging.

 NAD Depletion in The Body